masud-technope/STRICT-Replication-Package/README.md

 ----------------------------------------
 **Tool Installation & Run**

 - ```strict-runner``` is the functional prototype of STRICT, our proposed query reformulation technique.
+**This is a light weight version of the original tool, machine learning not included**.
 We also include ```strict-running-snapshot``` for STRICT.
 - ```change-requests/``` contains the change requests from [**ECF Issue Repository**](https://bugs.eclipse.org/bugs/describecomponents.cgi?product=ECF)
 - ```corpus/``` contains the raw and normalized source code files from [**ECF**](https://github.com/eclipse/ecf).
 The ```method``` folder contains the method definitions, and ```norm-method``` contains